VARID-XR/VARID-plugin-unreal/README.md

 ### APIs

 #### Generic
-- Unreal provide a generic Eye Tracking API via a blueprint function library
+- Unreal provide a generic Eye Tracking API via a blueprint function library.
 - Under the hood this will use a specific eye tracking API e.g. Unreal will automatically link it to the most appropriate eye tracker: SRanipal, OpenXR, Windows MR, Magic Leap...
   - The downside of using a generic API is that functionality is limited to a common set of functions - which may mean you cant access vendor specific data.
 For example VIVE SRanipal has additional conveniance functions for getting pupil position.
   - The upside is that VARID is not tied to a specific 3rd party eye tracking API.
-   VARID requires raw eye tracking data in a normalised format (0,0) means the eye is centralised
+- VARID requires raw eye tracking data in a normalised format (0,0) means the eye is centralised.
-- Of course you may replace the generic API with more specific API as it suits.
+- You may replace the generic API with more specific API as it suits.
 - VARID is designed to use the generic eye tracking functions in order to make the plugin compatible with more eye tracking hardware.
-- if no eye tracking API is found then VARID will fall back to using the mouse to emulate eye movement
+- If no eye tracking API is found then VARID will fall back to using the mouse to emulate eye movement.
-- To use the generic eye tracking API, you have to use the eye gaze direction data (not eye gaze origin!)
+- To use the generic eye tracking API, you have to use the eye gaze direction data (not eye gaze origin!).
 - You also have to to use the Y and Z components of the direction.
-- Direction to pupil position mapping: Y -> X and Z -> Y
+- Direction to pupil position mapping: Y -> X and Z -> Y.
-- Values have to be attenuated by a sensitivity factor (set in BP_VARID_Pawn)
+- Values have to be attenuated by a sensitivity factor (set in BP_VARID_Pawn).

-- VERY IMPORTANT - you still have to install and/or enable a specific eye tracker API (usually a plugin e.g SRanipal) depending on your hardware
+- VERY IMPORTANT - you still have to install and/or enable a specific eye tracker API (usually in the form of a 3rd party plugin e.g VIVE SRanipal) depending on your hardware

 #### SRanipal
 - This 3rd party plugin provided by VIVE enables realtime eye tracking from VIVE Pro Eye Tobii.